luhanmonat/Probe-for-I2C-SPI/README.md

 # Probe-for-I2C-SPI

-Send and receive hex bytes to any SPI or I2C device using Arduino Nano.
+Send and receive hex bytes to any SPI or I2C device using Arduino Nano directly from terminal program in Arduino IDE.
+With this sketch (program), you can rapidly try out communications with the target device as compared to: Edit-Compile-Upload-Run-Repeat cycle.

 All commands can be in upper or lower case